Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically

 \section{Dissipation}

 Dissipation is associated with energy spreading.
 The standard theory \cite{Ott1,Ott2,Ott3} assumes a globally chaotic energy surface that instantly ergodizes at any moment.
 It follows that the phase-space volume $\mathcal{N}(E;\theta)$ is an adiabatic invariant, where $\theta(t)$ is a slowly varying control parameter.
 For a closed cycle, the conservative work is zero.
 Still, beyond the zero-order adiabatic result, there is diffusion in energy with coefficient ${D_E = \nu \dot{\theta}^2}$, where $\nu$ is the intensity of the fluctuations, i.e. the algebraic area of $C(t)$.
-From the Fokker-Plank description of the spreading process, one deduces rate of absorption ${\dot{E} = \mu \dot{\theta}^2}$, aka the Kubo formula, with dissipation coefficient $\mu$ that is related to $\nu$ via a fluctuation-dissipation relation \cite{Wilkinson1,Wilkinson2,crs,frc}, namely ${\mu = (1/2)\beta \nu}$, where $\beta(E)$ is some version of microcanonical inverse temperature, as defined in \App{app:qes}.
-Consequently, for periodic driving with frequency ${\Omega \equiv \dot{\theta}}$ one expects an amount ${ Q = 2\pi \mu \Omega }$ of dissipated energy per cycle, which vanishes in the quasistatic limit (${\Omega \rightarrow 0}$).
+From the Fokker-Plank description of the spreading process, one deduces the rate of absorption ${\dot{E} = \mu \dot{\theta}^2}$, aka the Kubo formula, with dissipation coefficient $\mu$ that is related to $\nu$ via a fluctuation-dissipation relation \cite{Wilkinson1,Wilkinson2,crs,frc}, namely ${\mu = (1/2)\beta \nu}$, where $\beta(E)$ is some version of microcanonical inverse temperature, as defined in \App{app:qes}.
+Consequently, for periodic driving with frequency ${\Omega \equiv \dot{\theta}}$ one expects an amount ${ Q = 2\pi \mu \Omega }$ of dissipated energy per cycle, which vanishes in the quasi-static limit (${\Omega \rightarrow 0}$).

-For a driven mixed chaotic system, we expect parametric dissipation, meaning that the dissipated energy per cycle (${ Q }$) approaches a finite non-zero constant in the limit $(\Omega \rightarrow 0)$, and depends on the directionality of the driving as discussed in the previous paragraph.
-Billiard example that have been discussed in the past, as well as that of \Fig{fBilliard} are illuminating, but do not fully reflect some complications that are encountered once we deal with a generic system, such as Hill's.
-In what follows we highlight those zero-order subtitles, and also generalize the first-order formulation.
+For a driven mixed-chaotic system, we expect parametric dissipation, meaning that the dissipated energy per cycle (${ Q }$) approaches a finite non-zero constant in the limit $(\Omega \rightarrow 0)$, and depends on the directionality of the driving as discussed in the previous paragraph.
+Billiard examples that have been discussed in the past, as well as that of \Fig{fBilliard}, are illuminating, but do not fully reflect some complications that are encountered once we deal with a generic system, such as Hill's.
+In what follows we highlight those zero-order subtleties, and also generalize the first-order formulation.